 Project Manager - Wildlife Biologist

-Mr. Morrison is a true leader and a seasoned biologist with over nine years of biological consulting experience.
-He has experience working on a variety of projects related to wildlife, aquatic biology, and wetland issues.
-He is becoming an expert in section 404 permitting and has performed threatened and endangered species surveys, fish surveys, stream assessment and water quality surveys, raptor surveys, avian nesting surveys, avian point count surveys, burrowing owl protocol surveys, habitat assessment, Waters of the US, wetland investigation and delineation, rare plant surveys, avian and bat mortality surveys, and biological monitoring.
+Mr. Morrison is a true leader and a seasoned biologist with over ten years of biological consulting experience.
+He has experience working on various projects related to wildlife, aquatic biology, and wetland issues.
+He is becoming an expert in section 404 permitting and has performed threatened and endangered species surveys, fish surveys, stream assessment, and water quality surveys, raptor surveys, avian nesting surveys, avian point count surveys, burrowing owl protocol surveys, habitat assessment, Waters of the U.S., wetland investigation and delineation, rare plant surveys, avian and bat mortality surveys, and biological monitoring.

 Regulatory Compliance Manager - Air/Water Quality - Environmental Policy

 Field Manager - Rangeland & Wildlife Manager

-Kurt is a Texas native and earned his B.S. at Texas A&M University.
+Kurt Fleisher is a Texas native and earned his B.S. at Texas A&M University.
 Mr. Fleisher moved west in 2016 to earn his M.S. in Rangeland Ecology & Watershed Management at the University of Wyoming.
 He has a background in wildlife and fisheries sciences, ranch management, and ecological research with an emphasis on reclamation.
 He spends his free time outdoors, backpacking, viewing wildlife, and getting lost in the wilderness.